h0lism/digitalgarden/src/site/notes/𓋹 The End 𓆙.md

 10,000,000,000,000,000,000  (10 billion billion) Joules

-For those of us with no capacity to comprehend such a numbers meaning other than, big, he then goes on to say,
+For those of us with no capacity to comprehend such a numbers meaning, other than,
+# big,
+he then goes on to say,

 "This is equivalent to the explosive yield of the global nuclear arsenal," and further,